cheran-senthil/TLE/README.md

 python -m tle
 ```

-In order for the bot to start, the following roles need to exist in your Discord server, which will be set to each of your users
+In order for the bot to function properly, the following roles need to exist in your Discord server, which will be set to each of your users
  - Newbie
  - Pupil
  - Specialist